chen3feng/android-backup/README.md

 Although this isn't particularly relevant to this program, it's still worth mentioning.
 After all, I don't think anyone wants to be the next [Edison Chen](https://en.wikipedia.org/wiki/Edison_Chen_photo_scandal).

-This program is primarily designed for portable storage devices, and portable hard drives are easily lost.
+This program is primarily designed for portable storage devices, and theys are easily lost.

 To prevent information leakage, it's strongly recommended to enable hard drive encryption, such as [BitLocker](https://learn.microsoft.com/en-us/windows/security/operating-system-security/data-protection/bitlocker/) on Windows, [External Hard Drive Encryption](https://support.apple.com/zh-cn/guide/disk-utility/dskutl35612/mac) on Mac, or the universal [VeraCrypt](hhttps://veracrypt.io/en/Downloads.html).

 ## Cross-Platform Backup

-If you want to use your mobile storage device on both Windows and Mac, currently the only options are the [exFAT](https://learn.microsoft.com/en-us/windows/win32/fileio/exfat-specification) file system or the paid NTFS software on Mac.
+If you want to use your portable storage device on both Windows and Mac, currently the only options are the [exFAT](https://learn.microsoft.com/en-us/windows/win32/fileio/exfat-specification) file system or the paid NTFS software on Mac.

 When using exFAT, it is strongly recommended to store sensitive data using VeraCrypt.